iVis-at-Bilkent/chise.js/README.md

 ## Team

-Chise.js has been mainly developed by [i-Vis at Bilkent University](http://www.cs.bilkent.edu.tr/~ivis).
+Chise.js has been developed by [i-Vis at Bilkent University](http://www.cs.bilkent.edu.tr/~ivis).